Johanna Wassermann

 Innovation Manager, Center for Climate and Energy Solutions

-Before joining C2ES, Ms. Wassermann worked with several climate startups, and most recently served as the project manager for a multi-million-dollar Series A raise for World Tree, an agroforestry startup.
+Before joining C2ES, Ms. Wassermann worked with several climate startups and served as the project manager for a multi-million-dollar Series A raise for World Tree, an agroforestry startup.
 Her corporate sustainability experience includes contributing to Weyerhaeuser’s inaugural Scope 3 greenhouse gas emissions inventory.
-Prior to focusing on climate, she was a part of the finance leadership development program at Capital Group, one of the world’s largest asset managers.

 Ms. Wassermann holds a Master of Environmental Management from Duke University and an MBA from the University of North Carolina at Chapel Hill.
 She also holds a BA in English Literature and Environmental Studies from Williams College.